How It Works

 Paying the domain itself

 You don’t always need a local part.
-If Gmail marks its domain as payable, you can send money to gmail.com directly — that pays Google. alice@gmail.com pays Alice.
+You can send money to gmail.com directly — if the operator publishes a route for the domain, it pays Google. alice@gmail.com pays Alice.
 Both work on the same node.

 Gmail is an example.
 Any domain can do this: